AhmedHegazy121/SQL-Projects/README.md

 ### [SQL Value Window Functions | LEAD, LAG, FIRST_VALUE, LAST_VALUE](https://github.com/AhmedHegazy121/portfolioProjects/blob/main/SQL%20Value%20Window%20Functions.sql)

-**Tasks :**
+## 1. Analyze Month-over-Month (MoM) Performance
-- Analyze the month-over-month (MoM) performonce by finding the percentage change in sales between the current and previous month.
+- Find the percentage change in sales between the current and previous month.

+## 2. Analyze Customer Loyalty
-- Anaylze customer loyalty by ranking customers based on the average number of days between  orders
+- Rank customers based on the average number of days between orders.

+## 3. Find Lowest and Highest Sales
-- Find the  lowest and highest sales for each product
+- Determine the lowest and highest sales for each product.

+## 4. Compare to Extremes
-- use case compare to Extermes How well a value is performing relative to the extremes
+- Assess how well a value is performing relative to the extremes.

 ----